VeryLittleGravitas/CDTADPQ/readme.md

 [TODO: we have created 1 API in this project that returns a zipcode for a given latitude and longitude, but need swagger documentation link]

 g.
-See the code repository for the specifics of how the user-facing templates were implemented [commit history](https://github.com/VeryLittleGravitas/CDTADPQ/commits/master).
+See our code repository for the specifics of how the user-facing templates were implemented [commit history](https://github.com/VeryLittleGravitas/CDTADPQ/commits/master).
 They are written with standards complient, acessible, semantic HTML using [Progressive Enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement), directly using the U.S. Web Design Standards which are fully complient with ADA and WCAG 2.0.
 See [Pattern Library Accessibility Notes](https://standards.usa.gov/getting-started/designers/#notes-on-accessibility).

 h.
 This project uses the [Draft U.S. Web Design Standards](https://standards.usa.gov/) as style guide and/or pattern library.
 See [Pull Request 13](https://github.com/VeryLittleGravitas/CDTADPQ/pull/13) for the initial implementation of the pattern library.

 i.
 See [Research journal](https://github.com/VeryLittleGravitas/CDTADPQ/wiki/Research-journal) for evidence of usability testing videos, as well as notes from interviews.

 j.
 The lightweight scrum process we used provided a review point at the end of each sprint, enabling us to reflect users' feedback into the grooming and planning session of the subsequent sprint.
 This has allowed us to iteratively produce features that reflect real users' requirements.
-See Section 3 (above) for further detail.
+See [Section 3](https://github.com/VeryLittleGravitas/CDTADPQ#3-agile-delivery-process) (above) for further detail.

 k.
-We have chosen to use the Draft U.S. Web Design Standards with no custom HTML.
-This pattern library was chosen to ensure the delivery of a responsive design that works on multiple devices.
+We chose the Draft U.S. Web Design Standards with no custom HTML or CSS to ensure a responsive design that works on multiple devices.

 l.
-We are using the following modern, open-source technologies for this prototype:
+We are using the following modern, open-source technologies:

 1. Our prototype is written in [Python 3](https://www.python.org/download/releases/3.0/).
 2. [Flask](http://flask.pocoo.org), a micro web framework for Python based on [Werkzeug](http://werkzeug.pocoo.org/docs/0.11/), the WSGI toolkit, and [Jinja 2](http://jinja.pocoo.org/docs/2.9/), a templating language based on Django's templating approach.
 The Flask framework also features integrated support for unit testing and RESTful request dispatching.